carla-simulator/carla/Docs/tuto_content_authoring_maps.md

 ![asset_in_map](img/tuto_content_authoring_maps/asset_in_map.png)

 Now you can save the map, using the "Save Current" option in the top left of the workspace and it is ready to use.
 Play the simulation.

+This concludes the Map authorship guide.
+Now you know how to create a road network and import 3D assets for use in CARLA.
+You may now read how to [__package a map for use in CARLA standalond version__](tuto_M_manual_map_package.md)